 Fig9.1-1: A comparison of observed (orange) and model analysed/forecast (green) temperature and dewpoint structures.
 Errors are due to assimilation issues coupled with the difficulties handling the cloud physics.
 In this case the surface cool and moist layer was analysed to be slightly deeper than in reality.
 This retarded fog clearance and therefore delayed heating and overturning of the boundary layer through the morning.
 So by 12UTC the forecast inversion was too low compared with reality and it had also not captured the stratocumulus from the convective overturning within the boundary layer.
 Consequently the true radiation balance around midday was not captured.

 Fig9.1-2: Examples of the difficulty of describing the boundary layer temperature and moisture structure.
 Dew-point is used here as a measure of moisture.
-Values as analysed or forecast shown in blue; observed values shown in orange.
+Forecast values shown in red; observed values shown in black.
+DT:00UTC 19 Jan 2025; T+12 VT12UTC 19 Jan 2025.
+There was a large anticyclone over Europe at this time with extensive low cloud but with some breaks mainly around the edges.
+In this case the Ensemble control (Ex-HRES) handled the boundary layer evolution rather poorly.

 Consequences from an error in the forecast location of a front